 Every week the bookmobile parked next to my elementary school.
-I climbed the steps into the bus, and walked down the aisle lined with books.
-These books took me to far away places, introduced me to famous people, and helped me dream of what I could do with my life.
+I climbed the steps into the bus, and walked down the book- lined aisle.
+These books took me to faraway places, introduced me to famous people, and helped me dream of what I could do with my life.

 I read about people who tried new things, made discoveries, travelled around the world and invented products that changed our lives.